Teri SharpPublic Relations Manager419-255-8000 ext. email@example.com

 Teachers and students may explore the Museum on their own; however, self-guided visits also require an appointment.
 Due to the volume of student tours, scheduled Docent-led groups receive priority.
 There is no guarantee we can accommodate unscheduled groups.
 Fun learning packets are available at Visitor Services for scheduled self-guided tours.
 Groups must adhere to our Self-Guided policies, which are sent with the tour confirmation.
 Chaperones are expected to follow TMA’s Art of Chaperoning guidelines, which are also included with the tour confirmation.

-Home School groups wanting Docent-led tours should schedule on Tuesdays and Thursdays.
-Those with children in kindergarten or younger will then be able to visit our Family Center during that time.
-All students will use Visual Literacy skills.
+We ask that home school groups schedule tours on Tuesdays and Thursdays.
+Those with children younger than kindergarten will be able to visit the Family Center during that time.

-The Museum also offers classes specifically for Home Schoolers.
+The Museum also offers classes specifically for home school students.
 Please go to www.toledomuseum.org/learn/classes for further information.
 There is a fee for these classes.

-All tour requests should be submitted via the Museum website.
+All tour requests should be submitted via the Museum’s online tour request forms.
 Depending on the grade of your group, complete the online request form for Elementary Students, Secondary Students, or College/University.
 Space is limited.
 We require three weeks’ notice to schedule a tour.